 Adjusting the menu to provide what customers are looking for in the winter months is vital.
 Winter means stick-to-your-ribs hearty fare like stews, wild game, root vegetables–think of what would be served at an inn in medieval times and you’re halfway there.

-Marketing this menu shift means appealing to the comfort that these type of meals provide.
+Marketing this menu shift means appealing to the comfort that these types of meals provide.
 Show how warm and inviting the location is, with images like a roaring fire and comfortable seating welcoming guests to take refuge from the cold.
 The objective of restaurant marketing is always to emphasize the advantages of eating out, so be sure to emphasize feelings of warmth, comfort, and safety in social media posts.

 …And On Wheels

 Make sure customers know they don’t have to leave the house to take advantage of the comfort foods being offered in the winter.
 Double down on marketing that emphasizes takeout and delivery.
 As the role of digital delivery services continue to grow, it behooves restaurants to take advantage of the convenience offered by these services.
 Is there anything better than a home style meal in a warm, inviting restaurant?
 Why, that same meal delivered right to your door, of course!